metocean/SAET_master/README.md

 ## 3. REQUIREMENTS<a name="id3"> </a><small>[(index)](#id0)</small>

 The tool uses Sentinel 2, Landsat 8 and Landsat 9 images as input.
-In this way, the first thing we need is to have username and password from Copernicus Scihub and USGS Landsat Explorer servers:
+In this way, the first thing needed is to have username and password from Copernicus Scihub and USGS Landsat Explorer servers:

 - **Access USGS Landsat Explorer service:** In this case, you need to do two things: register on the Landsat Explorer website and make a request to access the service “machine to machine” (m2m).
 For the first requirement, you must register on the website https://ers.cr.usgs.gov/register.
 Once you have your credentials, access the website https://earthexplorer.usgs.gov, and go to your profile settings.
 Click on the button “Go to Profile” and finally, on the option “Access Request”.
 There you can make a new request to the m2m service by filling out a form.
-Once you have your credentials for both data sources providers, you can edit the file “saet_config.py” (see structure section) changing the asterisks with your own credentials:
+Once you have your credentials for both data source providers you can edit the file “saet_config.py” (see structure section) by changing the asterisks with your own credentials:

 ```
 os.environ['USER_ESA'] = os.getenv('USER_ESA', '********')